mattermost/docs/source/process/security.md

 1. Are information assets classified?
    - Yes.

-1. Are security roles and responsibilities of constituents defined and documented in accordance with the organization’s information security policy?
+1. Are security roles and responsibilities of personnel defined and documented in accordance with the organization’s information security policy?
    - Yes.

-1. Is a background screening performed prior to allowing constituent access to Scoped Systems and Data?
+1. Is a background screening performed prior to allowing personnel access to Scoped Systems and Data?
    - Yes.

 1. Are new hires required to sign any agreements upon hire?